vishwanaik15/DataMining_Project/README.md

 ---
 The dataset was having different csv files I merges all files in single and made a dataset big enoughr for analysis.<br>

-The dataset was too large for the systems we are using, so I need to pre process data first in order to use it for training and testing.
-For pre processing I had to use case lowering, tokenization, regular expression for alphabets, punctuation removal and removing stop words.<br>
+The dataset was too large for the systems I am using, so I had to pre process data first in order to use it for training and testing.
+For pre processing I had used case lowering, tokenization, regular expression for alphabets, punctuation removal and removing stop words.<br>

 The reference I used has torch but I used Clssifieres.